StoryMaker/storymaker/README.md

         $ scripts/copy-support-libs.sh

-1. Setup Eclipse
+1. Import dependancies into Eclipse

-    Import into Eclipse (using the "existing projects" option) the projects in this order:
+    Using the File->Import->Android->"Existing Android Code Into Workspace" option, import these projects in this order:

         external/HoloEverywhere/contrib/ActionBarSherlock/library/
         external/HoloEverywhere/library/